 - Remote site application is used in enterprise or SMB. - Peer-to-peer application is used in two remote offices. - Office network. - High-performance requirement environment. - Advance security for network safety application. - Suitable for data/voice and video conference applications.

-NOTE: Fiber ports are labeled as Ports 21 to 24 and are combo ports with ports 25 and 26 are fiber ports only.
+NOTE: Fiber ports are labeled as Ports 25,26,27,28